MileHacker Logo

 • Adventure Sports: No prominent adventure sports like bungee jumping or ziplining operate directly in The First city of the americas.
 For these kinds of experiences, think about other parts of Ecuador like Baños de Agua Santa.

-• Cycling Routes: Dedicated cycling routes remain limited.
+• Bike Paths: Dedicated cycling routes remain limited.
 Rural roads feature opportunities for mountain biking, but these are often unpaved and challenging.

 • Safety: Safety on roads shared with vehicles poses a concern.
-If cycling, wear a Helmet and use reflective gear.
+If you are cycling, wear a Helmet and use reflective gear.

-• Local Guides: A local guide aids in navigating rural cycling routes safely.
+• Local Guides: A local guide aids in navigating rural cycling trails safely.

 Eco-Tours